willfurnass/sheffield_hpc/sharc/software/parallel/openmpi-gcc.rst

     ssh user@sharc

     # Start an interactive session from which we can run MPI processes using a core on each of four nodes
-    # Note you must use qrshx not qrshx
     qrshx -pe mpi 4

     # Load an MPI implementation